Start sewing today with these basic tools. You don’t need anything else to start out.

 3. Thread is always important.
 There are lots of different kinds of thread, and you want to buy the right kind.
 It’s based on the kind of fabric you are using.
 I have an assortment of all purpose thread and 100% polyester that I’ve bought at Joann’s.
 And I have cone thread for my serger that I use with my sewing machine also.
 I look up in my sewing machine manual which kind of thread to use with my fabric.
 I usually only sew with cotton fabric and stretch knits, so that’s why I only have all purpose and 100% polyester.
-Here is a great guide by Susan at Raisen Toast on the different kinds of threads there are and when to use them.
+Here is a great guide about what kind of threads there are and which ones you need for which projects.

 4. You need a good pair of scissors.
 I’ve had a few different brands of scissors, but I love these Gingher Dress Shears.
 They cut through fabric so effortlessly.
 And if they ever start to get dull, you can cut through a few layers of aluminum foil to sharpen them.

 5. Lighting is important so you can see your project well.
 Use a bright lamp that you can set on your sewing table so it can brighten up your work space.
 I have a standing lamp that has 5 different light bulbs and I can move each one of them individually and point them to where I want.
 I also have two of these clamp lights that I can place wherever I need more light.